How hormones affect weight loss

 There are actually eight different hormonal chemical messengers produced by the body that affects our eating habits.

-3. Testosterone.
-An important hormone present in both men and women, but amount higher in men, that is responsible for maintaining muscle tone, mass, and strength; it also increases metabolism and thus lowing body fat.
+- Testosterone.
+An important hormone presents in both men and women, but amount higher in men, that is responsible for maintaining muscle tone, mass, and strength; it also increases metabolism and thus lowing body fat.
 Testosterone also produces a feeling of confidence.

 The struggle to maintain an appropriate body weight or to lose weight is not easy.